alexanderbenadyieu/eurlex-scraper/README.md

    - Prometheus metrics for monitoring
    - Alert conditions for critical failures

-## Performance Considerations

-1. **Memory Management**
-   - Streaming response handling for large documents
-   - Efficient string processing for text content
-   - Garbage collection optimization

-2. **Storage Efficiency**
-   - Compression options for stored documents
-   - Deduplication of repeated content
-   - Efficient indexing structure

-3. **Concurrency**
-   - Configurable concurrent downloads
-   - Connection pooling
-   - Resource usage limits

 ## Limitations

 ### Date Range Restriction
 The scraper only works for documents published on or after October 2nd, 2023.
-This limitation exists because:
-- The EUR-Lex website underwent structural changes on this date
+This limitation exists because the EUR-Lex website underwent structural changes on this date
 - Documents before this date use a different URL format and page structure
 - Attempting to scrape earlier dates will result in an `InvalidDateError`

-Example error when trying to scrape older documents:
 ```bash
 $ python src/main.py --start-date 2023-09-15 --end-date 2023-09-15
 ERROR    Cannot scrape dates before October 2nd, 2023 due to website structure changes.
 Provided start date: 2023-09-15
 ```

 ### Other Limitations
-- Only scrapes the Official Journal L series
+- Only scrapes the Official Journal L series, not adapted to C series
-- Limited to documents in English
+- Limited to documents in English - it can be easily adapted to other languages with URL handling
 - Some document types may have incomplete metadata